-T Individual Transform properties:
+T- Individual Transform properties

 - Riverpark Mall and adjacent blocks: interventions focus on visual and physical access to Riverside Park and the Cannon River, bringing buildings closer to Water Street and continuing the multistory, mixed-use pattern of Division Street. - State-owned property at the northeast corner of Woodley and Highway 3: interventions focus on anchoring this corner as a more urban, walkable place with beautiful connections to Lions Park and Riverside Park and the west side of the Cannon River.
-This intersection is crossed by the Mill Towns State Trail in two directions (across Highway 3 and across Woodley Street) and is also complicated by the frontage road. - The city compost site should be considered as a possible site for expanding Sechler Park or appropriate infill. - Property south of Northfield Cemetery (Festler Farm): interventions focus on planning safe street connections, especially access to Division Street/TH 246, and excellent bike/walk connections are a priority.
+This intersection is crossed by the Mill Towns State Trail in two directions (across Highway 3 and across Woodley Street) and is also complicated by the frontage road. - The city compost site should be considered as a possible site for expanding Sechler Park or appropriate infill. - Property south of Northfield Cemetery (Festler Farm): interventions focus on planning safe street connections, especially access to Division Street/Highway 246, and excellent bike/walk connections are a priority.
 Uses should complement Northfield High School, easy access to the Mill Towns State Trail along Jefferson Parkway, and proximity to downtown.

-\$1 The 6 blocks bounded by 8th St., Water St., Woodley St., and Poplar St
+S1- The 6 blocks bounded by 8th, Water, Woodley, and Poplar streets